drewblerainbow/petshop-api-tests/readme.md

 in the project directory, run these on cmd:
 `npm install -g yarn`
 `yarn add supertest jest ts-jest @types/jest @types/supertest -D`
-you should be able to run the tests now
+you should be able to run the jest tests now
+`npm install -g artillery`
+you should be able to run the load test now

 ##### How to run tests:
 Run all jest tests with `yarn test`
 Run a particular test suite with `yarn test ${file name}`
-Run a load test with `artillery run ${file name}`
+Run a load test with `artillery run ${path_to_file_name}`
 ##### [Test plan on google docs](https://docs.google.com/spreadsheets/d/1M_sXd3EaRquolIaVKNciKrh7frPKTksfdzRr7jNa0Q0/edit#gid=0)

 ##### API Tests